top of page

 Search

-Rehabilitating a horse after injury or to improve performance isn't just about rest – it's an active process.
-Just as in human medicine, equine rehabilitation aims to restore function and reduce disability after a horse has experienced an injury or musculoskeletal issue.
-A variety of techniques can be used, from hands-on manual therapies to high-tech treatments.
-This post will explore several common equine rehab methods – including physiotherapy, massage, stretching, hydrotherapy, and chiropractic care – and discuss how effective they are, blending scientific findings with practical know-how.
-The goal is to give horse owners an approachable overview of these therapies and how they might help your equine partner.
+Rehabilitating a horse after an injury is an active process.
+Like human medicine, equine rehabilitation aims to restore function and reduce disability after an injury or musculoskeletal issue.
+Various techniques can be used, including manual therapies and high-tech treatments.
+This post will look at common equine rehab methods.
+These include physiotherapy, massage, stretching, hydrotherapy, and chiropractic care.

 Physiotherapy and Controlled Exercise

-Equine physiotherapy (physical therapy) is a broad term covering many rehabilitation activities.
-In practice, this often means working with a veterinarian to design exercise programs and other treatments that help the horse recover strength, mobility, and comfort.
-Controlled exercise is usually the cornerstone of rehabilitation – for example, hand-walking, specific ridden exercises, or ground pole routines to encourage correct movement.
-These exercises help restore muscle tone, joint range of motion, and coordination, much like physical therapy exercises for people.
-Research shows that exercise-based rehab is one of the most frequently reported techniques for horses, although detailed protocols can vary.
-In many cases, exercise plans are gradually intensified over weeks to safely build the horse back up.
+Equine physiotherapy covers many rehabilitation activities.
+It often involves working with a veterinarian to design exercise programs and treatments.
+Controlled exercise is usually the cornerstone of rehabilitation.
+Activities like hand-walking, specific ridden exercises, or ground pole routines promote correct movement.
+These exercises help restore muscle tone, joint range of motion, and coordination, similar to physical therapy for people.
+Exercise plans are often intensified over weeks to build the horse back up safely.

 Stretching and Flexibility Exercises